 Next Sunday we celebrate the Solemnity of Jesus Christ, King of the Universe.
 It is a feast that reminds us that Jesus is the Supreme Ruler of our lives.
 He is the one who rules over us and we should have no other “kings” before Him.

 Who rules your life?
 Who rules your decision-making?
 What ideologies rule in your day-to-day living?

 The Kingdom of Jesus is one of Faith, Hope and Love.
 When we submit to Him and His reign we make a pledge to live by His rules.
 Do not let what you see in the news rule your life.
 The sky is not falling nor is it the end of the world.
-Yes, in some way things will be different with the new American government, but your day-to-day loving should not change.
+Yes, in some way things are different as we learn to live with COVID-19 and with a war in Ukraine - the world has changed so much in the last couple of years - but your day-to-day loving should not change.
 If anything, we need more Faith, Hope and Love.
 We need to work extra hard to bring divided sides together.
 As Catholics who disagree with each other, that should not be hard considering we have much more in common than what divides us.

 Do not let pride, despair or fear rule in your life or motivate your actions.
 The battle has been won.
 Jesus Christ is the King of the universe and his Kingdom is one of Faith, Hope and Love!

 Every week, Deacon Pedro takes a particular topic apart, not so much to explore or explain the subject to its fullness, but rather to provide insights that will deepen our understanding of the subject.
 And don’t worry, at the end of the day he always puts the pieces back together.
 There are no limits to deaconstructing: Write to him and ask any questions about the faith or Church teaching: email@example.com